Cepave/open-falcon-backend/Portal_APIDoc.md

 * params:
   * `startTime` timestamp
     * ex: 1457450919
+    * if not specific, means get all
   * `endTime` timestamp
+    * ex: 1477450919
+    * if not specific, means get all
   * `priority` int
     * ex: 0
     * -1 means no specific any priority level, get all.
+    * default: -1
   * `status` string options
     * ex: "PROBLEM"
     * "ALL" means no specific any status, get all.
-    * if no specific will get 'PROBLEM' case as default
+    * if no specific will get 'PROBLEM' & 'OK' case as default
+    * support mutiple status query. ex: "PRBOEM,OK"
+    * 'OK' means 'Recovery', this wording is from open-falcon[judge], so I didn't change it.
   * `cName` options (get from cookie refer)
     * default will only get case of current user, except admin role (ex. root).
   * `limit` int